donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Enter new cave
 **Actors:** Player, System
 **Description:** On entering a new cave the system informs the player about information and the owner of the cave.
+**Preconditions:** 1.
+Player must have started the game 2.
+There needs to be caves
 **Concerned user stories:** 14

 | Actor                                                               | System                                                             |